Mission Report No 5

 Made another batch of my almost

-famous hot cross buns for Marcella and her hubby Nimia, who we were able to
+famous hot cross buns for Marcella and her hubby Nimai, who we were able to

 meet this afternoon.
 Great conversation with him.
 And to top it all off, he is

-an aspiring kite surf - has the gear but has not learned how to use it.
+an aspiring kite surfer - has the gear but has not learned how to use it.
 Good

 to have something in common with him.